NASCAR on television and radio: Broadcasters

 Bill Weber was forced to leave TNT shortly before the 4th race of TNT's schedule.
 Officially, Turner says it was due to a personal matter; however USA Today reported that it was due to an incident at a hotel the night before the race.
 Ralph Sheheen stepped in as announcer for the last 3 races on TNT in 2009.
 Adam Alexander filled in on pit road for the last 2 races, before moving to the announcer booth for 2010 and beyond.
 Sheheen returned to pit road, where he remained until the end of TNT's contract.
 The NASCAR on TNT Live show was discontinued and morphed into an hour-long Countdown to Green which was hosted by Alexander.

 2015–2024: Fox and NBC

 On October 15, 2012, NASCAR and the Fox Sports Media Group (FSMG) announced a new $2.4 billion eight-year deal, a 30% increase from their previous deal.
 On July 23, 2013, NASCAR and the NBC Sports Group announced a new $4.4 billion ten-year deal.
 Ten days later on August 1, 2013, NASCAR and Fox extended and expanded their agreement, paying an additional $1.4 billion to do so, to complete NASCAR's new TV package through the 2024 season.
-NBC reportedly bid over 50% more than ESPN and Turner for their portion of the package, despite Turner and ESPN expressing interest about continuing their relationship with NASCAR.
+NBC reportedly bid over 50% more than ESPN and Turner for their portion of the package, despite Turner and ESPN expressing interest in continuing their relationship with NASCAR.